nscon-gmbh/aci_spine_portchecker/README.md

 ## Use Case Description

 The code is used to check the port status of all spine switches in an cisco application centric infrastructure via api.
 The code is used for a one time live check.

 ## Installation

-You need to install python3.8 or higher to run the code You need to install the following modules:
+You need to install python3.8 or higher to run the code.
+You need to install the following modules:
 - requests
 - json